You can apply to the court for a property settlement as soon as you are separated from your partner, but you must do so within certain time limits:

 What Fields & Smith does is make clear that Section 79 of the Family Law Act in no way suggests that financial contributions have a greater intrinsic value than contributions made to the welfare of the family.
 The circumstances of the case are somewhat unusual, but the decision will affect how the courts will determine what weight to place on contributions made by parties to longer relationships.
 This case arose from a relationship of 29 years in which the parties started out with minimal assets, but amassed a property pool of almost $40 million by the time they separated.
 The husband was the primary earner in the relationship, with the wife caring for the children and the home.

-Call our experienced Cairns Family Lawyers on 07 4052 0700 for advice on your entitlements.
+Call our experienced Family Lawyers in Cairns on 07 4052 0700 for advice on your entitlements.

 Fields & Smith FamCAFC 57